Deep Learning Accelerated Quantum Transport Simulations in Nanoelectronics: From Break Junctions to Field-Effect Transistors: Results

+With the model validated, we then demonstrate its efficiency in high-throughput calculations by analyzing 10,119 configurations randomly sampled from 85 elongation processes at speeds of 0.2, 1.0, and 5.0 m/s - a scale previously inaccessible to first-principles methods.
+The calculations were accelerated using the Bloch theorem for self-energy evaluation and exploiting the tridiagonal block structure of Hamiltonian matrices.
+The predicted conductance histograms, normalized w.r.t. their respective $1\mathrm{G}_0$ peaks, are presented in Fig.~\ref{fig:Au_bj}(d).
+The prominent peak at $1\mathrm{G}_0$ corresponds to monatomic chains, a well-established signature in gold metallic break junctions.
 Different elongation speeds lead to distinct variations in conductance peak shapes, particularly in the range from $1\mathrm{G}_0$ to $2\mathrm{G}_0$.
-This variation arises from the suppression of collective atomic relaxations at higher elongation speeds, which prolongs the stability of monatomic chains before breaking\cite{burkle2021deep,Sutton1996Force}.
+This variation arises from the suppression of collective atomic relaxations at higher elongation speeds, which prolongs the stability of monatomic chains and therefore increases the height of $1\mathrm{G}_0$ peak before breaking\cite{burkle2021deep,Sutton1996Force}.
 Consequently, the relative intensity of conductance features beyond $1\mathrm{G}_0$ is systematically reduced in the normalized histograms.
-Note that the simulation speeds (0.2-5.0 m/s) are necessarily higher than experimental rates ($10$ pm/s to $100$ nm/s)\cite{scheer2017molecular}, as the experimental breaking processes would require prohibitively large MD simulation times\cite{Lagos_2010}.
-Nevertheless, even at these elevated speeds, our simulated conductance histogram at $v=0.2$ m/s shows good agreement with experimental measurements, despite small shifts in peak positions.
-These shifts can be attributed to the fixed perfect lattice structure imposed on the electrode boundary atoms in the simulation, which neglects the experimental structural perturbation and minor defects.
-By shifting the experimental histogram by +0.04$\mathrm{G}_0$, we achieve excellent alignment of the $1\mathrm{G}_0$ peaks as shown in the inset of Fig.~\ref{fig:Au_bj}(e).
+Note that the simulation speeds (0.2-5.0 m/s) are necessarily higher than experimental rates ($10$ pm/s to $100$ nm/s)\cite{scheer2017molecular}, because the experimental breaking processes would require prohibitively large MD simulation times\cite{Lagos_2010}.
+Nevertheless, even at these elevated speeds, our simulated conductance histogram at $v=0.2$ m/s shows good agreement with experimental measurements, despite a minor shift (0.04$\mathrm{G}_0$) in peak positions.
+This minor shift may result from structural perturbations or defects in the electrode, or from additional scattering processes in experiments, which are ignored in the simulations.
+By shifting the experimental histogram, we achieve excellent shape alignment of the $1\mathrm{G}_0$ peaks as shown in the inset of Fig.~\ref{fig:Au_bj}(d).
 The aligned histograms reveal remarkable agreement between calculation and experiment~\cite{Lagos_2010}, particularly in reproducing two characteristic conductance peaks between $1\mathrm{G}_0$ and $2\mathrm{G}_0$.
-These results demonstrate that our DeePTB-NEGF framework can efficiently and accurately predict the quantum transport properties of gold contacts, capturing the statistical features of the conductance histograms consistent with the experimentally observed characteristics.